elastic/examples/Machine Learning/Security analytics recipes/DNS_Data_Exfiltration/README.md

     Compared to:        Population of all (highest registered) domains in query results Partition by:       None
-    Exclude:            domains that occur frequently in the analysis Prep time:          Run analysis on DNS queries from period of 2 weeks or longer
+    Exclude:            domains that occur frequently in the analysis
+    Duration:           Run analysis on DNS queries from period of 2 weeks or longer Related recipes:    Run this EAB use case by itself, or along with DNS-EAB01 DNS DGA Activity
-    Blend:              Run this EAB use case by itself, or along with DNS-EAB01 DNS DGA Activity Serve Results:      Influencer hosts are likely sources of DNS Tunneling activity
+    Results:            Influencer hosts are likely sources of DNS Tunneling activity

 ## Input Features and Candidate Influencers